For a greener landscape business, get marketing on the list, there are no two ways about it.

 - Start with using your very own assets, for example, add a noticeable logo/branding message to your vehicle/trucks.
 Make sure it has your contact details – that’s your call to action.

-- Using landscape service software, you can easily add your brand’s logo to all your customer interactions, such as invoices, proposals, and designs.
+- Use landscape software, you can easily add your brand’s logo to all your customer interactions, such as invoices, proposals, and designs.

 - Speak professionalism with your crew’s apparel.
 Add branding to your crew’s attire as it creates brand recall, and when people often see you around, they build familiarity and trust for the brand.